BIAOXYZ/myNotes/programming_notes/tech_essay/k8s/k8s_others/k8s_restful_api.md

 Executing commands in Pods using K8s API https://www.openshift.com/blog/executing-commands-in-pods-using-k8s-api
 - > The first one is Authorization, with a value of Bearer <token> that authenticates the request.
 For Kubernetes, follow this guide.
 With OpenShift, simply get the token for your user: `oc whoami -t`

+Take the Kubernetes API for a Spin https://thenewstack.io/taking-kubernetes-api-spin/